The Unseen USSR: Soviet Soldier On Leave

 The different facets of the image are intriguing in and of themselves and they are complemented by the warm sentiment visible on this young soldier’s face.
 But the historical value of the picture is greater than the individual curiosities of his uniform and surroundings, because the photo captures a moment in time from a place that no longer exists on any map: the USSR.

-As far as I am aware, this photo is hitherto unpublished.
+As far as I am aware, this photo is has never been published.

 More found photos: